lindeskar/tf-class-intermediate/README.md

 ### 05 - Add alternate provider

 Add an alternate provider with a different default project, and create a bucket using it.

+### 06a - Create a module

+Add a module with input variables to create some objects.

+### 06b - Create a webserver

+- Provision an instance using `google_compute_instance`
+- Open for access from public Internet
+- Install nginx on the webserver